|This is an unofficial version.

 The corporation shall not restrict for reasons only of race, creed or colour admission of patients, appointments to the board and appointment or employment of medical staff, personnel in training, or other employees of the corporation.

-Subject to The Hospitals Act and The Health Services Insurance Act, the corporation may do all acts and things necessary to carry out its objects and the rights and duties vested in it by this or any other Act, and without limiting the generality of the foregoing, it may
+Subject to The Health System Governance and Accountability Act and The Health Services Insurance Act, the corporation may do all acts and things necessary to carry out its objects and the rights and duties vested in it by this or any other Act, and without limiting the generality of the foregoing, it may

 (a) manage all undertakings of the hospital;